 informed voters: what it means

 Voters should be informed voters.
-That means you have studied the issues you will decide on, and the candidates who will represent you.
-There is a lot of information available, some of it factual, some biased.
-Some is promoted by a particular cause or candidate.
-Some is offered by non-partisan groups like the LWV, or by a foundation or public policy group.
+That means you have studied the issues you will decide on.
+You must also know about the candidates who will represent you.
+There is a lot of information available.
+Some of it is factual, some biased.
+Some originates from a particular cause or candidate.
+Some comes from non-partisan groups like the LWV.
+Some comes from foundations or public policy groups.
 This is why you need to study the information carefully.
-Here are some basic sources of information from the LWV and local governments, including a list of all your representatives.
+Here are some basic sources of information from the LWV and local governments.
+You will also find a list of all your representatives.
 At the end is a list of sources to locate other kinds of public policy information.

 Be informed voters: LWV of United States